 Provincial Nominee Programs are unique in the sense that they do not explicitly require a job offer for a candidate to get an Invitation to Apply (ITA).
 If a candidate shows that they have the required working proficiency levels and there is a direct need for their specific skill set in the local provincial Canadian economy, then they can easily secure a provincial nomination from the province of their choice.
 It is advised that you go thoroughly through the individual programs listed above to see which province would suit you best.

-Nationwide Immigration Services have been working successfully in the field of Canada immigration for the past 15 years and rated as one of the best Canada immigration consultants in India.
+Nationwide Immigration Services have been working successfully in the field of Canadian immigration for the past 14 years and is rated as one of the best Canadian immigration consultants in India.
 In these years, we have developed an extensive following both in India and overseas.
-The sheer bulk of the number of immigration candidates who apply for our services have necessitated us to open a branch in Canada so as to better process their immigration profiles.
+The sheer bulk of the number of immigration candidates who apply for our services has necessitated us to open a branch in Canada so as to better process their immigration profiles.
 We offer exceptional immigration advice and assistance to all kinds of students and professionals and are well known for our dedicated and customer-friendly policies and staff.
-You can avail our complete immigration package or pick and choose from the list of services we offer in order to take up the ones that suit you the most.
+You can avail of our complete immigration package or pick and choose from the list of services we offer in order to take up the ones that suit you the most.

-We offer 100% job placement, resume rebuilding, complete IELTS training, 100% refund on rejection etc. Contact us today to avail our free assessment services and get a taste of the excellence of service which will have you starting a new life in Canada before you know it.
+We offer 100% job placement, resume rebuilding, complete IELTS training, etc. Contact us today to avail of our free assessment services and get a taste of the excellence of service which will have you starting a new life in Canada before you know it.